wolftech-app/redux-websocket/demo/README.md

 - In another terminal from the demo folder run `npm start` to start the demo app.

 - The demo app will now be running with your local build of redux-websocket.
 As you make changes to the library source code it will automatically be rebuilt and cause a refresh of the demo app.

+- The demo app also includes a websocket echo server that you can start by running `npm run start:server`.